exponea/exponea-ios-sdk/Documentation/push-notifications.md

 The [`ExponeaAppDelegate`](https://github.com/exponea/exponea-ios-sdk/blob/main/ExponeaSDK/ExponeaSDK/Classes/ExponeaAppDelegate.swift) class in the SDK provides default implementations of these methods.
 We recommend that you extend `ExponeaAppDelegate` in your `AppDelegate`.

+For applications using the UIKit lifecycle, ensure that your AppDelegate class subclasses ExponeaAppDelegate:

 ```swift
 @UIApplicationMain
 class AppDelegate: ExponeaAppDelegate {